sthalabard/HiddenSymmetryinNSIntermittency/README.md

 ***
 *Observations*

 - To reproduce Fig 4, please set LAMBDA= 1/2 and  2, USE_JACOBIAN=True, and  CENTERING = False in the file 4096_minimal.py.

-We also include the data for Lambda =1/4 and 4.
+- We also include the data for Lambda =1/4 and 4.

-The case without the weights mentionned but not shown at the end of Section 6 is obtained by setting USE_JACOBIAN=False.
+- The case without the weights mentionned but not shown at the end of Section 6 is obtained by setting USE_JACOBIAN=False.

+- Use Lambda=1, RESCALING='kolmogorov' to compare collapse with usual PDF of parallel increments.

 @author: Simon Thalabard simon.thalabard@ens-lyon.org
 ***